PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ## About

-This class library's purpose is to provide tools to make it easier and faster to develop a taskbox.
+The taskbox is a multi-task asynchronous processing engine for client applications with large or complex business processes that can be broken down into smaller work activities to improve overall application performance and maximize code reuse.

 ## Taskbox Workers Manager

 ### `ITaskboxWorkersManager`
 The `ITaskboxWorkersManager` is integrated with the .NET Core dependency injection engine, so it can be easily used in any .NET Core project, in particular the ASP.NET Core projects.

-This component is responsible for distributing configurations to an `ITaskboxWorker` and for managing all the `ITaskboxWorkers`, starting and stoping them as necessary.
+This component is responsible for distributing configurations to an `ITaskboxWorker` and for managing all the `ITaskboxWorkers`, starting and stopping them as necessary.
 It can also be defined as an engine of `ITaskboxWorkers`.
 The `ITaskboxWorkersManager` configuration is defined by the TaskboxOptions.
 This implementation contains all the configurations needed for the `ITaskboxWorkersManager` .
 Here you can define the number of `ITaskboxWorkers` that will be running simultaneously and the waiting time for `ITaskboxWorker` when the pool is full.

 ### `ITaskboxWorker`